curv3d/curv/ideas/theory/Simple_and_Learnable.rst

   to encode interactive animated graphics.
 It ought to be a good fit for Curv, but it encodes the state of an interactive animation in function closures, which reminds us of the problem with lambda calculus.
-In practice, DCTP it is very complicated, very difficult to understand and visualize.
+In practice, DCTP is very complicated, very difficult to understand and visualize.
   For Curv (which is "simple and learnable") it is better to encode animation state in data structures, for example as the Elm Architecture does.